sheronw/SheronW-sNotes/docs/computer science/theory of computation/3-1 Begin Turing Machines.md

 \(q_2\): Move L over 0s and Ys.
 When we get to X move R to \(q_0\)

 \(q_3\): move R over Ys, if we get to a B then accept.

+## Features

+Configuration (write all current symbols on the stack and put the state symbol before the position of current head)

+We say that a L accepted by a TM is **recursively enumerable** (know result only when halts), halts in a input is **recursive**(yes/no decider).

+## Variances

+We can think of a TM with k synchonized tracks by using ordered tuples (symbol of first track, symbol of second track, etc.).
+Usually the first track contains the input and the others initially blank.

+We could also have multiple independent tapes.
+To achieve that, we have to use one taple and one head to simulate all those independent tapes.

+Also, any deterministic TM could simulate non-deterministic TMs.

+We can use TM to simulate multi-stack PDA, and we can use 2-stack PDA to simulate TM.